 First, I had to clean the cabinet.
 It was just dusty, so I wiped it down with a wet rag.
 Since this cabinet was laminate, I started with a coat of my favorite primer.
 This stuff is amazing.
 It’s a bit smelly, but not super toxic.
 Use a chip brush with it and have ammonia on hand to clean the brush.

 After a coat of primer, I started painting.
 I’ve used this paint before and I love it.
 It’s very accessible and inexpensive as far as chalk paint goes.
 The coverage is fantastic!
 It’s almost 1 coat, but I put on 2.
-The color is gorgeous.
+The color is just gorgeous!
 I was a bit worried that it would feel too country, but I love it.

 Then add a top coat.
 I hate using wax, so I added a coat of polycrylic.